rayfeeney/OrchidApp/README.md

-database/checksums/schema.json
+### database/checksums/schema.json

-This file tracks checksums of exported schema objects.
+This file is auto-generated on commit.
-It is intentionally committed to ensure deterministic schema tracking.
+It tracks checksums of exported database schema objects and must be committed.
+Do not edit manually.